Vervious/gpt/README.md

     y      ?
         x     S
 ```
 and what maybe happens is that x is just added to the residual, and so is y, while they wait for the final argument, and then finally `MLP(S+x+y)*z + (S+x+y)` computes the application (But in this case why do we need to add `S+x+y` back to the residual?
 Maybe to defer it, and try again, to make optimization easier?
 The more times the better I guess?
 But then `z` should be added back in in the next layer.
 And it is, through the residual from the previous column.)
+Now, why might we want to do `MLP(x)*(attn(x) + x)`, instead of just `MLP(x)*attn(x)`.
+Well, maybe the effect of MLP in prior layers was incomplete, so we want to make sure that MLP can keep cleaning it up?

+I really do think we should use zero'd attention, but it is really quite too slow, and the non-zero'd version is a good approximation.

 ## Reusing Weights